attoae/quill-table-better/UPSTREAM_PR.md

 # Instance Management Improvements

+Fixes #117

 ## Overview

-This PR introduces critical improvements to the quill-table-better plugin to address issues with multi-instance Quill applications and memory management.
+This PR introduces critical improvements to the quill-table-better plugin to address issues with multi-instance Quill applications and memory management, specifically resolving the configuration issues reported in #117.

 ## Problem Statement